ocp4opsandsecurity/service-mesh/service-mesh-features.md

 # service-mesh-features
-How to that explores many of the powerful Service Mesh features.
+How to that explores many of the powerful Service Mesh features covered in the Istio BookInfo reference applicaiton.

 - [Assumptions](#assumptions)
 - [Traffic Management](#traffic-management)